basarat/youtube-fab/README.md

 ***Scroll down the page on a small screen***
 However when you have a small screen the fab quite commonly ends up overlaying over items in the footer, preventing click navigation to foother pages.
 The worst case is when you do not have a footer and there is a `next` button right at the end of the page and the fab overlays that button.

+You can normally overcome this issue by leaving extra space down the bottom of the page on small screen sizes as this is the reserved row for the FAB.

 The key message I want to convey here is that whenever you have a floating *forever shown* element on a page like a fab, make sure it is a part of your designs at each breakpoint, otherwise, you might just render your application unuseable.

 > End screen: As always, thanks for watching and have a great day.